 One of the major benefits of doing this is that customer feedback can be used as a counter-balance to the potential biases or agendas of internal stakeholders.
 And let’s not pretend we work in a world where this isn’t a risk.

 Customer support and retention

 This section is closely tied with the previous one.
 Except that I’m going to take a look at a slightly different application and the benefit of following customer feedback related to product use.
 The priorities of a software company’s technical team are mostly spread between fixing bugs and building new features.
 There’s no rule of thumb when it comes to the allocation of resources to these two vital tasks.
 Businesses have different cultures, budgets, priorities, and customer needs.
-All of these factors determine how they respond to technical support queries.
+All of these factors importance of customer feedback in business determine how they respond to technical support queries.